iamkirankumaryadav/DSA/README.md

 - It becomes essential to find the most efficient method among these approaches.
 - A fundamental concept around which we build our programs.
 - You will be able to write code that is not only functional but also highly efficient and scalable.
+- Emphasize the necessity of optimizing our code, especially for tasks that involve large numbers of calculations.
 - The principles of DSA apply universally across all programming languages.
+- Understanding and applying optimization techniques can save a significant amount of computational time and resources.

 ### **Data Structure**
 A way of storing data in an organized manner to be accessed efficiently.